Coach1337/VehMenu/README.md

+## VehMenu  #PL#

+* Skrypt umożliwiający kontrolę drzwi w pojazdach.

+* Domyślny przycisk to: "F10"

-# VehMenu
+## VehMenu #EN#

-Simple script to control your car doors, hood, trunk etc.
+* This script allows you to controll your car's doors, hood and trunk.

+* Default key is: "F10"